Why are number of visitors/impressions and/or the number of events different when I compare Split to other tools?

 Attribution and Exclusion

-Because different attribution logic is used by various tools it's not uncommon for conversion rates to be off by 10-15%.
+Because different attribution logic is used by various tools it's not uncommon for values of a similar metric to vary by 10-15%.
 It's important to understand how things like omni-channel conversions are handled.
 For example, a user may get an impression/treatment on one device, perhaps an ad on a phone, and then convert (or perform some other tracked action) from a browser.

-When experimenting, Split will exclude users that might pollute the results of a test.
-For example, a user that flips between multiple treatments within the same version of an experiment.
-The incidence of users changing treatments is usually insignificant, if it happens at all, but there are cases where a test design could cause many users to flip.
+When experimenting, Split will exclude users from results under certain circumstances.
+For example, a user that switches targeting rules more than once within the same version of an experiment.
+This is not a usual circumstance and the number of users excluded for these reasons may be small, but there are cases where the design of a test could cause many users to be excluded because of changing targeting rules more than once.

 Details describing how Split's attribution logic and how it's handled when users change treatments and/or rules within a version can be found in the Attribution and exclusion article in the Help Center.